cgrx/bllm/chapter_02/notes.md

     - The merges are determined by a frequency cutoff.
   - For example, "d" and "e" may be merged into the sub-word "de".

-## Data sampling with a sliding window
+## Data Sampling with a Sliding Window
 - Given a large text dataset, we can now tokenize it and convert the tokens into token IDs.
 - The next step is to generate an input-target pair for training.
 - In our case, we do it in self-supervised manner.